 Landlords can be held liable for dog bites/injuries under limited circumstances.
 By statute (R.C.
 955.28), the “harborer” of a dog is liable.
 In the landlord-tenant context, a landlord is only liable if the dog injures someone in a “common area” controlled by the landlord.
 This means the dog must injure someone in a shared exterior area or a hallway.
 Frequently, dogs are allowed into yards or escape out the door and injure people.
 In these circumstances, the statute has often been applied.
 Typically, single-family homes do not have common areas.
 In contrast, duplexes do have common areas.

 As an alternative to the statute, there is also common law liability if a landlord knows of the dangerous propensities or history of the dog and still allows the tenant to keep the dog.
 Approximately one-third of all homeowners’ claims involve dog bites/injuries.
-Call us if you or a loved one have been bitten or injured by a dog.
+Contact us if you or a loved one have been bitten or injured by a dog.